Nickelback fan goes up on stage to play with band for the (second) chance of a lifetime

 For now, he’s taking his claim to fame with a new nickname.

-“I’m calling myself “Mitch from Nickelback” just because I it sounds funny – if it catches on it catches on,” Paulsen comments.
+“I’m calling myself “Mitch from Nickelback” just because it sounds funny – if it catches on it catches on,” Paulsen comments.

 Paulsen says his advice if you want to get on stage with Nickelback is: get up front, grab their attention, bring a neon green sign, and carry some Canadian nickels.